Long Island Sound: Seaweed

-Seaweeds in the Sound occur in greatest abundance in rocky areas between high tide and low tide as well as on rocks on the sea floor.
+Seaweeds in the sound occur in greatest abundance in rocky areas between high tide and low tide as well as on rocks on the sea floor.
 Green seaweed populations fluctuate with the seasons.
 Monostroma, reproduces in the early spring and dies out by late summer.
 Grinnellia appears in August and disappears four to six weeks later.

 In the rocky areas of the intertidal zone there are the seaweeds characterized by their brown tone, Fucus and Ascophyllum, some species of which have air bladders that allow them to float and receive direct sunlight even at high tide.
-Also present are Ectocarpus and red algas Polysiphonia, Neosiphonia, Porphyra and Chondrus (Irish moss).
+Also present are Ectocarpus and red algae Polysiphonia, Neosiphonia, Porphyra and Chondrus (Irish moss).

 In the marshy areas of the intertidal zone can be found Cladophora (mermaid's hair), Ulva (sea lettuce) and Codium.

 In the subtidal zone (below low tide) are Palmaria palmata a red alga, along with two algae, Laminaria (kelp) and Chorda.
 Kelp can often be found washed up on the beach, and individual specimens are not uncommonly a yard or two long.
 Deeper in the subtidal zone are red algae such as Spermothamnion, Antithamnion and Callithamnion, which also often float freely.

 In tidal pools can be found red or pink colored Phymatolithon, which can often encrust rocks and mollusk shells.
 Also present are green algae, including Ulothrix, Cladophora, and Ulva.